Setland34/pt-v5-winners/README.md

-# pt-v5-winners-testnet
+# pt-v5-winners-mainnet

-Efficient cron action to calculate and store winners output for PT v5 testnet using Foundry.
+Efficient cron action to calculate and store winners output for PT v5 using Foundry.